Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 At the same time, plugin discovery was done via [entry points](https://packaging.python.org/en/latest/specifications/entry-points/).
-They were quite convenient throughout the development and testing, since they enabled us to discover and query installed plugins without having to actually interact with any source trees or wheels.
-However, others found this implicit discovery opaque.
+They were quite convenient throughout the development and testing, since they enabled variantlib to discover and query all the plugins installed in the development environment, without having to actually specify them in any way.
+However, it was pointed out that this a more explicit and self-contained model would be preferable.

 The next step was therefore to switch to a more explicit, opt-out design.
 We have introduced provider information in the variant information pipeline, largely inspired by PEP 517, with a `requires` key specifying how to install the variant provider, and a `plugin-api` key specifying how to use it.
 Over time, we also added an `enable-if` key to support installing plugins only in specific environments (for example, the x86-64 plugin is only needed on x86-64 systems), and an `optional` key to make some plugins opt-in (for example, for variants used only in obscure configurations that should